Title: | Simulation of Daily and Monthly Time Series |

 extra_smooth |

 Boolean.
-Should the seasonal factor be smooth on a period-by-period basis |
+Should the seasonal factor be smoothed on a period-by-period basis |

 Standard deviation of the seasonal factor is in percent if a multiplicative time series model is assumed.
 Otherwise it is in unitless.
 Using a non-seasonal ARIMA model does not impact the seasonality of the time series.
 It can just make it easier for human eyes to grasp the seasonal nature of the series.
-The definition of the ar and ma parameter needs to be inline with the chosen model.
+The definition of the ar and ma parameter needs to be in line with the chosen model.

 The function returns a time series of class ts